-We recently moved.
-My sister, an interior decorator, is helping me set up our house.
+When we moved my sister, who is an interior decorator, helped me set up our house.
 Set up as in decorate.

 I, alone, can tell you when a finished room looks good, but I can’t begin to tell you how to put it together.
 My spatial skills are barely adequate.
 She, on the other hand, can eyeball a room, go to the store and tell you what will fit where, and what will go with it.
 When you get the furniture home, it works.